WBBB: Beautiful music and Soft AC

+AAA and Country

-In 1993, WYLT as "Y-96" tried a variation of adult album alternative, playing traditional AC during the day and alternative rock at night, including artists such as Pearl Jam, 10,000 Maniacs, Shawn Colvin, John Hiatt, The Breeders, and R.E.M.
+In 1993, WYLT as "Y-96" tried a variation of adult album alternative (AAA).
+It played mainstream adult contemporary music during the day and alternative rock at night, including artists such as Pearl Jam, 10,000 Maniacs, Shawn Colvin, John Hiatt, The Breeders, and R.E.M.
 Several area college radio stations played alternative music, but WYLT was a commercial station and had a stronger signal.

-WYLT started 1994 by stunting as "W-Garth", playing only Garth Brooks.
+WYLT started 1994 by stunting as "W-Garth", playing only Garth Brooks songs.
 The last song on Y-96 was "It's the End of the World as We Know It (And I Feel Fine)" by R.E.M".
 On January 5, WYLT traded call letters with WKIX; both stations were owned by Alchemy Communications.
 The FM station switched to country as a result of the increased popularity of WQDR-FM, but distinguished itself from its competitor with "country your grandparents just wouldn't understand."
 General manager Rennold Madrazo described the new sound as "very hot, high energy and uptempo, with lifestyle promotions" and targeting yuppies and other upscale listeners.
 The result was a decline in ratings, followed by a slight increase.
+Curtis Media Group, the owners of WQDR, bought WKIX for $16 million in 1996.

+Rock and Adult Hits

-When the station switched to mainstream rock on January 28, 1998, the WBBB letters were taken from a Burlington, North Carolina radio station at 920 AM (which was concurrently renamed WPCM).
+In January 1998, the country format and WKIX-FM call letters moved to WPCM and WKTC, and the former WKIX-FM began stunting with a simulcast of WPTF.
+When the station switched to mainstream rock on January 28, 1998, the WBBB letters were taken from a Burlington, North Carolina, radio station at 920 AM (which was concurrently renamed WPCM).
 WBBB was called "Real Rock, 96rock" then transitioned to "The Rock Station, 96rock".
-They later dropped the first half of their name and became known simply as 96rock and went by the motto "Everything That Rocks."
+They later dropped the first half of their name and became known simply as "96rock" and went by the motto "Everything That Rocks."

-On November 21, 2011, at midnight, WBBB flipped to adult hits as "Radio 96.1: More Music, Less Blah, Blah, Blah" (the call letters reflecting this branding), playing music from the 1970s-2000s.
+On November 21, 2011, at midnight, WBBB flipped to adult hits as "Radio 96.1: More Music, Less Blah, Blah, Blah", playing music from the 1970s-2000s.
 The final song on 96Rock was Wild Side by Mötley Crüe, while the first song on Radio 96.1 was One Way or Another by Blondie.

-In June 2012, Radio 96.1 became the highest-rated radio station amongst adults aged 25–54 in the Raleigh-Durham Arbitron market.

 On April 3, 2017, WBBB rebranded as "96.1 BBB: Your Life.
-Your Music," with no other changes.
+Your Music", with no other changes.